The Right to Build is designed to help self builders and custom builders overcome one of the biggest hurdles they face — finding a self build plot.

 As of 1 April 2016, councils in England have had to keep a list of people or groups who would like to self build.
 Local authorities in England have to make enough serviced plots available to meet the demand (which can be ascertained by the number registering for the Right to Build).

-A Right to Build Task Force has also been established by NaCSBA to support local authorities as they work to fulfil their right to build duties.
+A Right to Build Task Force has also been established by NaCSBA to support local authorities as they work to fulfill their right to build duties.

-However, NaCSBA has visited the Welsh Government to encourage them to adopt the same Right to Build policy, and work is underway with the Scottish Government to bring forward more opportunities for custom and self build.
+NaCSBA is encouraging the Scottish Government to bring forward more opportunities for custom and self build.

 In Northern Ireland, land supply has always been much less of an issue and 15% of all new homes are commissioned by their owners, compared with 8% or so across the UK.